ASN Registration Cost Breakdown: Complete Fee Analysis Across All RIRs

 - RIPE Sponsoring LIR: ~€75 (most economical)

-- APNIC: AUD 500+ (2 free ASNs)
+- APNIC: AUD 500+ (first two ASNs free)

 - LACNIC: $500–$6,000+ (category-based)

-- AFRINIC: $500-$3,000 (no ASN fees)
+- AFRINIC: $500–$3,000 (no ASN-specific fees)

 Total Cost of Ownership: